If Joseph Archer is being honest with himself, he was an annoying child at school.

 As the film industry is non-existent in Lincolnshire, Joseph was pushed by his parents to study science at university, he ended up at The University of Nottingham.

 As a student Joseph did everything he could to not do his boring degree, so he made a feature film called House Party Raiders (2017), a ninety-minute action-comedy.
-He made this exceptionally adequate film with cinematographer Dominic Howlett, who Joseph still films all his work with to this day.

 In a strange move, that he still doesn't truly understand, Joseph left his science degree after being offered a job as a journalist at News UK, then in 2018 he went on to work for The Daily Telegraph.